Updated on September 11th, 2023

 In the vast majority of cases, students are in a period of life where major health events aren’t common.
 That’s part of why insurers focus on those reasons for withdrawing; they’re relatively rare, reducing the odds of any payouts for most policies.
 While that doesn’t mean such incidents are impossible, it does mean it’s a generally safe bet for the insurer that they won’t have to pay out anything relating to any individual policy.

 Additionally, what’s considered a qualifying medical event may vary.
 For example, some insurers will cover pandemic-related illnesses while others won’t.
-In many cases, the insurers will also need not just information relating to the medical event but a statement from a doctor saying that withdrawing from school is necessary for that situation.
+In many cases, the insurers will also need not just information relating to the medical condition or event but a statement from a doctor saying that withdrawing from school is necessary for that situation.
 Depending on the health issue, that could be challenging to acquire.

 As a result, a parent could spend $5,000, $10,000, or more on K 12 tuition insurance during a child’s complete K-12 education.
 Even college tuition insurance for four years could run several thousand dollars.

 Finally, most colleges do have a refund period that doesn’t require the purchasing of a separate policy.
 While this won’t cover an entire semester, it does allow students to receive refunds if they withdraw during a particular time window, often for any reason.

 Generally speaking, two major tuition insurance providers handle most of the landscape.
 They are:

 - AWG Dewar Tuition Insurance

 While students may see policies issued by GradGuard, those are underwritten by Allianz.
 As a result, it isn’t a different company that’s behind the coverage; it’s just a brand name for a specific version of the college tuition insurance product.

 In most cases, parents and students are first introduced to an option through their school, as many intuitions partner with a specific insurance provider.
 However, students or parents may have the ability to secure coverage on their own, though it can be the more expensive way to go.